ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 The project board screenshot shows its state right before hand-in.
 The board is divided into four columns: Todo, In Queue/Temporarily Paused, In Progress, and Done.

 The empty Todo and In Progress columns reflect that all planned features are complete, and no unresolved tasks remain.
-This organization ensured a clear workflow and efficient tracking of progress throughout development.
+This way of organizing our tasks and issues ensured a clear workflow and efficient tracking of progress throughout development.
 \newpage

 ## How to make Chirp! work locally